Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Conclusion

 \section{Conclusion}

-In summary, using a simple and robust self-assembled geometry, we demonstrated how the structural rearrangements of atom-molecule contacts in a plasmonic molecular nanojunction are imprinted on the electrical transport as well as the tunneling-induced light emission fluctuations.
-Picocavities are usually probed by laser spectroscopy, mainly by SERS\cite{benz_single-molecule_2016} and TERS\cite{liu_dramatic_2020} and more recently manipulated by STM junctions in the regime of quantum point contact \cite{roslawska_atomic-scale_2021, roslawska_mapping_2022, liu_inelastic_2023}.
-Here, we show a novel probe of picocavity-like phenomena driven by electrical current in a robust plasmonic molecular junction: our data are consistent with the picture of randomly occurring adatoms that create preferential sites for conductance and light emission.
-The non-monotonous correlations between electrical conductance and IET intensity could be fit with this simple phenomenological model when taking into account that our devices consist of a double junction in series.
-While the formation of picocavities is not a deterministic process, we could repeatedly drive our system in this regime by electrical means, under sufficiently high voltage.
+In summary, using a simple and \add{scalable} self-assembled geometry, we demonstrated how the structural rearrangements of atom-molecule contacts in a plasmonic molecular nanojunction are imprinted on the electrical transport as well as the tunneling-induced light emission fluctuations.
+The non-monotonous correlations between electrical conductance and IET intensity are explained by a simple phenomenological model taking into account that our devices consist of a double junction in series. \add{The large intermittent fluctuations in conductance and IET emission are proposed to arise from the binding and unbinding of molecular contacts due to the movement of gold adatoms; the exact location of these dominant conduction channels governs the relative coupling of IET to distinct plasmonic modes.} While the \add{switching of atom-molecule contacts} is not a deterministic process, we could repeatedly drive our system in this regime by applying a sufficient voltage across the junction.

-The device can be further improved in numerous ways.
-With controlled capillary assembly techniques \cite{flauraud_nanoscale_2017} and slight modifications to the electrode structure, it should be possible to make on-demand single nanoparticle junctions.
-This would enable simultaneous SERS or luminescence and electrical measurements on the PMJ, which are currently hindered by the presence of multiple nanoparticles.
-Also improving the molecular functionalization procedure could make it possible to perform ligand free molecular junction experiments.
-The method is applicable to any kind of molecules that can bind to the metal; in particular fluorescent molecules could be resonantly excited with the voltages used in our study or electrically switched.
-Besides enabling the investigation of atomic-scale dynamics in metal-molecule contacts, our system could contribute to the development of nanoscale light sources \cite{zhang_electrically_2017} and ultrafast optoelectronics \cite{zhou_ultrafast_2021}.